John Kwadwo Gyapong: Politics

-In 2019, he has been moved in the newly created Oti region where he obtained his vote.
+In 2019, he transitioned from his role as the Volta Regional Chairman of the National Democratic Congress to become the first Regional Chairman of the newly created Oti Region, where he secured most of his votes from.

-In 2020, he said : “Peace is a major factor in any political organization, it is a factor in the development of any country we need everyone to be peaceful.
+In 2020, he said: “Peace is a major factor in any political organization, it is a factor in the development of any country we need everyone to be peaceful.

-“Nobody should come and convince anyone to create confusion to disrupt the elections,”.
+“Nobody should come and convince anyone to create confusion to disrupt the elections.”

 The Oti Regional Chairman stressed his desire for peace heading towards the 2020 general elections and urged Ghanaians to vote for peace.